 The History of the Fedora

-The Fedora is a hat that is generally made out of felt or straw.
+Fedora’s are a stylish hat that is generally made out of fur felt, wool or straw

-It has a wide brim and a crown that is indented and pitched and usually finished with a ribbon hat band.
-It can be made in any color but black, gray, dark brown and tan are the most popular.
+The Fedora has a wide brim and a crown that is indented and pitched and usually finished with a ribbon hat band.
+It can be made in any color but black, gray, dark brown and tan are the most popular colors.

 The word fedora comes from the title of an 1882 play by dramatist Victorien Sardou, Fédora, written for Sarah Bernhardt.
 The play was first performed in the United States in 1889.
 Bernhardt played Princess Fédora, the heroine of the play.
 During the play, Bernhardt wore a center-creased, soft brimmed hat.